Specify CPU options for an Amazon EC2

 each).
 For more information about this instance type, see Memory optimized instances.

-The following example launches an r5.4xlarge
+The following example launches an r5.4xlarge instance with 4

 vCPUs.